SirHexa10t/code_workshop/language_compare/readme.md

 * Exponential-time algorithms won't get you far, no matter the language
 * Running a binary file is slightly but constantly faster than running in some language's container shell
 * You won't see a difference between the smart (logarithmic) solution and the simple (linear) straight-forward one until you're in the magnitude of n=10k
+* Bash needs to use strings instead of numbers because of its number limitation (2^63-1), but its start time is short, so it can be better than Python in case you want to run something small many times

 This is a work in progress, more will be added.
 Hopefully.